Practical Considerations for Engaging Staff to Work in Foreign Countries

-Departments that have a need to employ personnel in counties outside of the United States need to consider the following issues:
+Departments that have a need to employ personnel in countries outside of the United States need to consider the following issues:

 - Is Georgetown University allowed to employ personnel in the foreign county?

 - Will Georgetown University need to register as doing business in the foreign country?